First, welcome to my Lagoon!

 The dome is in the top 1% of all Airbnb properties in terms of five-star reviews and has won the Airbnb Favorite Award.
 I’ve also been ranked as a Superhost for seven years in a row.

-And speaking of workshops and events, I co-host a weekly free zoom support group for writers with bestselling author Lainey Cameron.
-The Writers’ Support Group sessions resume from our summer break on Thursday, September 19th.
-This group is free and open to all serious writers across genres.
+I also co-host a weekly free Zoom support group for writers with bestselling author Lainey Cameron.
+The Writers’ Support Group is free and open to all serious writers across genres.
 We meet weekly on Zoom at 8 pm EST. To register for the group, and receive the zoom link, please complete this form.

 Now for a rapid-fire round